cairo-robotics/cairo_simulator/README.md

 git clone https://github.com/cairo-robotics/cairo_motion_planning.git
 pip3 install --user path-to-cairo_motion_planning-reop
 ```
-Use the --editable flag if working on
+Use the --editable flag if developing cairo-motion-planning and want to see changes reflecting the cairo-simulator.

 ### Install the PyBullet physics engine:
 `pip3 install pybullet`